coryodaniel/talks/beam-n-k8s/slides/presentation.md

 ^ AntiAffinity let you tell kuberntes that you don't want to be on a node or near a certain pod.

-^ Inter pod affinities are resource intensive, not recommended for clusters over

 * Node Affinity
 * Node Anti-Affinity
 * Pod Affinity